seangloverinc/seangloverinc.github.io/_posts/2015-10-23-tech-and-politics-david-graham.md

   last_name: Glover
 excerpt: !ruby/object:Hpricot::Doc
 ---
 This week I was proud to learn that [David de Burge Graham](https://en.wikipedia.org/wiki/David_de_Burgh_Graham) was elected as a Member of Parliament of Quebec Canada's Laurentides--Labelle riding.
-As far as I know, David is one of our Country's first real technology enthusiasts in the house of commons.
+As far as I know, David is one of our country's first real technology enthusiasts in the house of commons.

 <br />
 <center>